 Both girls and boys can be affected, though the condition tends to impact girls more than boys.
 The average age of onset is under age 5, but it’s often more evident when a child enters a structured social setting (such as preschool or daycare).

 Children with selective mutism are overcome with anxiety at the prospect of giving a book report, saying hello to a classmate or talking with their coach at soccer practice.
 So they’re rendered frozen and unable to initiate and/or respond.
 Because of this, their experience at school and in other social settings may be hindered, teachers may be unable to assess them and they may struggle socially.

-It’s important to understand that there’s much variability in how it appears — from day-to-day, from person-to-person and from setting to setting.
-These are all examples of selective mutism.
+It’s important to understand that there’s much variability in how it appears — from day to day, from person to person and from setting to setting.

 It’s important for parents to trust their instincts.
-If you feel like your child is acting very differently in select social settings outside of your home, and/or with select people, it is important to talk to your doctor.
+If you feel like your child is acting very differently in select social settings outside of your home, and/or with select people, it’s important to talk to your healthcare provider.

 “The earlier you can make a diagnosis and start intervening, the better the prognosis long-term,” Dr. Eastman says.

 Dr. Eastman says that when she works with children with selective mutism, her goal is “to help the child to start associating social settings with less anxiety and increased comfort as soon as possible.”